DCVLR: Data Curation for Vision Language Reasoning

 Compute Resources

-GPU credits from our compute sponsor Lambda Labs for early student participants (coming soon).
+GPU credits from our compute sponsor Lambda Labs for early student participants.

 Apply for Credits